IRIS-Solutions-Team/iris-toolbox-knowledge-base/numerical/nonlinear-solver.md

 ## QNSD algorithm

-Quasi-Newton-steepest-descent where the Jacobian is regularized using the steepest descent method for underdetermined systems (steady state solver for growth models with "independent" degrees of freedeom, or steady state solver with the ```"fixLevel"``` option)
+Quasi-Newton-steepest-descent where the Jacobian is regularized using the steepest descent method for underdetermined systems (steady state solver for growth models with "independent" degrees of freedeom)

 $$
 \begin{gathered}